dmccoystephenson/TestKafkaApp/README.md

-# TestKafkaApp
+# Test Kafka App
-This is an example of an application created with Ponder.
+This is a test kafka app for experimentation purposes.